 The Debtor operates an Eastern White Pine sawmill in Sanford, Maine, and is in the process of completing the divestiture of its retail, building supply business.
 It has reorganized its business and operations under the protection of the United States Bankruptcy Code.
-The Chapter 11 reorganization commenced with the filing of the Debtor's petition on February 14, 2012, and will culminate with the approval of this Plan of Reorganization, which the Debtor anticipates will occur in the third quarter of 2012.
+The Chapter 11 reorganization commenced with the filing of the Debtor's petition on February 14, 2012, and will culminate with the approval of this Plan of Reorganization, which the Debtor anticipates will occur in the fourth quarter of 2012.
 In its reorganization, the Debtor has continued and substantially completed the divestiture of its retail, building supply business, which originally consisted of nine locations in Maine and Massachusetts.
 It has concentrated its business on the operation of an Eastern White Pine sawmill at its Sanford, Maine sawmill.
 This business reorganization has enabled the Debtor to formulate and file this Plan of Reorganization.

-Under the Plan, the Debtor will receive new equity investment from its owners, up to \$250,000 and as necessary for it to fund all of its payment obligations on the Effective Date of the Plan.
-In addition, the Debtor expects to obtain a revised, revolving line of credit from its pre-petition lender, TD Bank, NA.
-Under the Plan, the Debtor will use the proceeds of its new investment, revenues generated by its operations, and the proceeds of causes of action created by the Bankruptcy Code, to pay all of the costs of its Chapter 11 proceedings (administrative expenses), all sales tax obligations owed to state taxing authorities, all unpaid health care claims incurred pursuant to its pre-petition employee health plan (priority claims), and to provide a dividend to unsecured creditors, which the Debtor projects will be at least \$1,000,000.
+Under the Plan, the Debtor will receive new equity investment in the aggregate amount of \$500,000. \$250,000 of that investment will be made by members of United Ventures, which is currently the sole member of the Debtor, while the other \$250,000 will be invested by Olim.
+In addition, the Debtor will, through Olim, obtain a revolving line of credit with availability in excess of \$800,000.
+Under the Plan, the Debtor will use the proceeds of its new investment, revenues generated by its operations, the new line of credit, and the proceeds of causes of action created by the Bankruptcy Code to pay all of the costs of its Chapter 11 proceedings (administrative expenses), all sales tax obligations owed to state taxing authorities, all unpaid health care claims incurred pursuant to its prepetition employee health plan (priority claims), and to provide a dividend to unsecured creditors, which the Debtor projects will be in excess of \$845,000, or approximately